 Latest Ancient History Articles

 Outright denial of the will of the gods was not an option, but Leonidas also knew remaining idle would allow his people, and the rest of Greece, to be destroyed, which was also not an option.
-So, instead of mobilizing his entire army, Leonidas gathered 300 Spartans and organized them into an “expeditionary” force.
-In this way, he was technically not going to war, but he was also doing something to hopefully stop the Persians.
-This decision to ignore the gods and fight anyway has helped enshrine Leonidas as the epitome of a just and loyal king who felt truly indebted to his people.
+So, instead of mobilizing his entire army, Spartan King Leonidas gathered 300 Spartans and organized them into an “expeditionary” force.
+In this way, he was technically not going to war, but he was also doing something to hopefully stop the Persian forces.
+This decision to ignore the gods and fight anyway has helped enshrine Spartan King Leonidas as the epitome of a just and loyal king who felt truly indebted to his people.

 The Battle of Thermopylae

-The Greek alliance originally wanted to confront the Persians in Thessaly, the region just to the south of Macedon, at the Vale of Tempe.
-The Battle of Marathon had shown the Greeks they would be able to defeat the Persians if they could force them into tight areas where their superior numbers no longer mattered.
+The Greek alliance originally wanted to confront the Persian forces in Thessaly, the region just to the south of Macedon, at the Vale of Tempe.
+The Battle of Marathon had shown that Greek forces would be able to defeat the Persians if they could force them into tight areas where their superior numbers no longer mattered.
 The Vale of Tempe provided them with this geographical advantage, but when the Greeks got word that the Persians had learned of a way to go around the vale, they had to change their strategy.

-The Persian army was accompanied by its massive fleet, and the Greeks had chosen Artemisium, which lies to the east of Thermopylae, as the place to engage with the Persian contingency of ships.
-It was an ideal choice because it gave the Greeks the chance to stop the Persians before they could advance south to Attica, and also because it would allow the Greek navy the chance to prevent the Persian fleet from sailing to Thermopylae and outflanking the Greeks fighting on land.
+The Persian forces were accompanied by its massive fleet, and the Greeks had chosen Artemisium, which lies to the east of Thermopylae, as the place to engage with the Persian contingency of ships.
+It was an ideal choice because it gave the Greeks the chance to stop the Persian army before they could advance south to Attica, and also because it would allow the Greek navy the chance to prevent the Persian fleet from sailing to Thermopylae and outflanking the Greeks fighting on land.

 That the 300 Spartans had significant help is one of the parts of the Battle of Thermopylae that has been forgotten in the name of mythmaking.
 Many like to think these 300 Spartans were the only ones fighting, but they weren’t.
 However, this does not take away from the fact that the Greeks were severely outnumbered as they took up their positions at Thermopylae.